Every decision deserves to be well-formed before it is well-executed.

 Nexus

 We make explicit the constraints, stakeholder realities, tradeoffs, and drift-prone definitions shaping the decision.
-This is the inflection point where the decision space is defined: what options are genuinely available, what boundaries cannot be crossed, and what tradeoffs leadership is actually accepting.
+This is the inflection point where the decision space becomes clearly defined, what options are genuinely available, what boundaries cannot be crossed, and what tradeoffs are being accepted.

 Synthesize

-We develop a clear problem statement, establish measurable success criteria, and evaluate realistic options against agreed boundaries.
+We develop a clear problem statement, establish measurable success criteria, and evaluate viable options against agreed boundaries.

 Express